 - Kandal Village, which includes hip Hap Guan Street and the parallel streets, is the address of some of the most idiosyncratic and stylish boutiques and concept stores in Siem Reap, such as Trunkh, Louise Loubatieres, Sirivan, Saarti, Sramay, and Weaves of Cambodia.
 It’s also home to Siem Reap’s best coffee at Little Red Fox Espresso, authentic pasta at Mama Shop, and good cafes and bars, including The Hive and Blossom.

-- Beautiful independently owned boutiques and shops offering original, Cambodian-made fashion, jewellery, accessories, arts, and crafts are scattered all over Siem Reap, hidden down laneways (Garden of Desire, Smateria, Graines de Cambodge), up stairs (Christine’s), in arcades (Eric Raisina, Wa Gallery, Jasmine), in hotels (Khmer Attitude, Galerie Cambodge), and down dusty tracks (Theam’s House).
+- Beautiful independently owned boutiques and shops offering original, Cambodian-made fashion, jewellery, accessories, arts, and crafts are scattered all over Siem Reap, hidden down laneways (Garden of Desire, Smateria, Graines de Cambodge), up stairs (Christine’s), in hotels (Khmer Attitude, Galerie Cambodge), and down dusty tracks (Theam’s House Gallery).
 See our Local Guide to Shopping Siem Reap and Eric Raisina’s Guide to Siem Reap Style.

 Responsible Travel Guide to Angkor Wat and Angkor Archaeological Park